inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

    :align: center

-9. Open the file named :file:`SRTM_Sleman.tif`, which is located in :file:`Sleman/SRTM`.
+9. Open the file named :file:`SRTM_Sleman.tif`, which is located in :file:`Sleman/SRTM/`.

-10. When it appears in the Layers list, right-click on it and click :guilabel:`Rename`.
+10. When it appears in the Layers panel, right-click on it and click :guilabel:`Rename`.
 Give it the name :kbd:`DEM`.

 .. note:: This dataset is a Digital Elevation Model (DEM).
 It’s a map of the